 Definition of standard deviation

-When we talk about standard deviation in poker, we'll talk mostly about variance.
-The variance is basically the deviations from the mean.
-For example, when you roll a six-sided die, you have a one in six chance of getting any number and each number will come up once out of six.
-But out of 6 rolls, you may not necessarily get 1-2-3-4-5-6.
-You might very well get 2-2-5-5-5-5-5.
-Here, 2 and 5 are over-represented and 1-2-4 and 6 are under-represented.
+When we talk about standard deviation in poker, we are mostly talking about variance.
+The variance is basically. the deviations from the mean.
+For example, when you roll a six-sided die, you have a one-in-six chance of getting any number, and each number will come up one in six times.
+But out of six rolls, you will not necessarily get 1-2-3-4-5-6.
+You may well get 2-2-5-5-5.
+Here, the 2 and 5 are over-represented and the numbers 1-2-4 and 6 are under-represented.
 This is called variance.
-The more often you roll the dice, the less variance there will be.
+The more often you roll the die, the less variance you will have.

 Standard deviation and variance in poker

-Variance in poker manifests itself in several ways.
-It can be the frequency at which we receive preflop aces that is too low on a good sample of hands, it can be the frequency at which our opponents hit three of a kind when we have a pair of aces, it can be the over-representation of unplayable hands like 27o, variance has many faces.
-It's part of the game, it makes it beautiful for better or worse.
-But tell yourself that the average will always be respected in the long run.
-Variance is an illusion to which human beings are sensitive, but it is not rational to make a big deal out of it when it hits us hard.
+Variance in poker manifests itself in many ways.
+It can be the frequency with which we receive preflop aces that are too low on a good sample of hands, it can be the frequency with which our opponents hit brelans when we have a pair of aces, it can be the over-representation of unplayable hands like 27o, variance has many faces.
+It is part of the game, it is the beauty of the game for better or for worse.
+But remember that the average will always be respected in the long run.
+Variance is an illusion to which human beings are sensitive, but it is not rational to make a big deal out of it when it hits us head on.